 Eun-Jeong Lee, Ph.D.

-Dr. Lee received her Ph.D. in Rehabilitation Psychology from the University of Wisconsin-Madison in 2007.
+Lee received her Ph.D. in Rehabilitation Psychology from the University of Wisconsin-Madison in 2007.
 She completed a one-year pre-doctoral psychology internship in the Charles G. Matthews Neuropsychology Lab at the University of Wisconsin Hospital and Clinics and the Mendota Juvenile Treatment Center of the Mendota Mental Health Institute.
 She also worked for four years as a psychologist in Korea after receiving her master's degree in developmental psychology from the Catholic University of Korea.

 Her work, both independently and collaboratively, has contributed to the field or rehabilitation and furthered our understanding in several important domains related to psychosocial adaptation to disability.
-Under the umbrella of psychosocial adjustment, the six topics listed below comprise the primary research areas she has been actively working and publishing in: (a) Co-existing disability and mental health issues; (b) Positive psychology and wellness among people with CID; (c) Issues facing family and caregivers of people with CID; (d) Multicultural issues related to help-seeking behavior; (e) Vocational rehabilitation; and (f) Research methodology.
+Under the umbrella of psychosocial adjustment, the six topics listed below comprise the primary research areas she has been actively working and publishing in: (a) Co-existing disability and mental health issues; (b) Positive psychology and wellness among people with chronic illness and disability (CID); (c) Issues facing family and caregivers of people with CID; (d) Multicultural issues related to help-seeking behavior; (e) Vocational rehabilitation; and (f) Research methodology.
 Dr. Lee has also served as an executive board member for APA Division 22 (Rehabilitation Psychology) and National Council on Rehabilitation Education (NCRE) and as an editorial board member for national and international Journals.

 Lee, E.-J., Ditchman, N., Fong, M. W. M., Piper, L., & Feigon, M. (in press).
 Mental health service seeking among Korean international students in the United States: A path analysis.
 Journal of Community Psychology.